All Episodes

 While those of you who can afford things are going to be forced to buy them.

-Once the economy comes back, the first sign of economic recovery, you're going to face higher taxes in order to defray the costs of giving away things to people that can't afford them.
+The first sign of economic recovery, you're going to face higher taxes in order to defray the costs of giving away things to people that can't afford them.

-That's just in the second soundbite.
+That's just in the second sound bite.

 Let's go to the third one.

-And through this plan, we will help between seven and nine million families restructure or refinance their mortgages so they can afford uh avoid foreclosure.
+And through this plan, we will help between seven and nine million families restructure or refinance their mortgages so they can afford avoid foreclosure.

 And we're not just helping homeowners at risk of falling over the edge.

-As defaults and foreclosures contribute to sinking home values and failing local businesses and lost jobs.
+We're preventing their neighbors from being pulled over that edge too, as defaults and foreclosures contribute to sinking home values and failing local businesses and lost jobs.

-So that's what that's the operative figure.
+So that's the operative figure.

 We were right at the first place.